AdobeDocs/experience-manager-65.en/help/assets/video.md

         * On the toolbar, tap **[!UICONTROL Select Thumbnail from Assets]**.
         * Tap **[!UICONTROL Select Thumbnail]**.
-        * Navigate to a previously uploaded and published image asset you want to use.
+        * Navigate to a previously uploaded and published image asset that you want to use.
 The asset is automatically resized to serve as a thumbnail image for the video.
         * Select the image asset, then tap **[!UICONTROL Select]**.

 1. On the Change Thumbnail page, tap **[!UICONTROL Save Change]**.